nnm288/Decked-Out/README.md

 SE Group Project by Herman Lin, Nicholas Mihelich, &amp; Andrew Qu

 ## Goal
 For this project, we are going to create an online simulator for card playing.
-Players will be able to freely manipulate a standard deck of playing cards to play all of the card games that a standard deck of cards can be used for.
+Players will be able to freely manipulate a standard deck of playing cards to play any card game that requires only a deck of cards.

 ## Developer Setup